 Additional information with respect to directors' and officers' remuneration and indebtedness, principal holders of Empire's securities, options to purchase securities and interests of insiders in material transactions, where applicable, is contained in Empire's Management Information Circular.
-Additional financial information is provided in the Company's audited financial statements for its last fiscal year ended May 5, 2018 and the related annual Management's Discussion and Analysis.
-A copy of such documents may be obtained by request from the investor relations department of Empire, via the Empire website at: www.empireco.ca, or on SEDAR at www.sedar.com.
+Additional financial information is provided in the Company's audited financial statements for its last fiscal year ended May 4, 2019 and the related annual Management's Discussion and Analysis.
+A copy of such documents may be obtained by request from the investor relations department of Empire, via the Empire website at: www.empireco.ca.

+APPENDIX A

-APPENDIX A - SOBEYS' GEOGRAPHIC AND BANNER PROFILE
+SOBEYS' GEOGRAPHIC AND BANNER PROFILE

-All information is as of May 5, 2018
+All information is as of May 4, 2019